chishiki-ai/chishiki-ai.github.io/content/about.md

 # About Chishiki.AI

 Welcome to Chishiki.AI, a transformative project at the forefront of integrating Artificial Intelligence (AI) with Civil and Environmental Engineering (CEE).
-Chishiki.AI, meaning 'knowledge through AI,' is a pioneering initiative funded by the National Science Foundation and led by a team of experts at the University of Texas at Austin.
+Chishiki.AI, meaning 'knowledge through AI,' is a pioneering initiative funded by the National Science Foundation and led by a team of experts at the University of Texas at Austin in collaboration with Cornell University.

 ## Our Vision and Mission